Spring Admitted Students

 Make a Reservation for Spring Orientation

 Spring Orientation 2017 is mandatory for all first year students and will take place on Sunday, January 8, 2017.
-An email will be sent, in early November, with details about making a reservation.
+Make a reservation for Spring Orientation here.

 Send your final transcript to the Office of the Admission